Spain

 10 Of The Best Beaches In Menorca

-There’s more to Menorca than its historic twin cities and mysterious Neolithic monuments: its 200km-long coastline boasts some of the finest beaches in the Mediterranean.
-Making it the ideal place to stay for sun seekers and beach bums.
+There’s more to Menorca than its historic twin cities and mysterious Neolithic monuments.
+Its 200km-long coastline boasts some of the finest beaches in the Mediterranean, making it the ideal place to holiday for sun seekers and beach bums.
 Silky sand and sapphire waters characterise the sheltered calas (coves) of the south coast, while the northern beaches are wild and windswept.
 Read on for our list of the 10 best beaches in Menorca.

 Best for swimming: Cala Macarelleta